sandflow/otio-core-specification/src/main/md/otio-core.md

 ###### time_scalar

-The property shall be eqaul to 0.
+The property shall be equal to 0.

 #### JSON Schema